Adu3108/Intro-to-ML/Week 4/README.md

 # Week-4
 In this week, we cover the topic of neural networks.
-Examples of how to use the neural networks is provided in the jupyter notebook.
+We briefly touch upon on loss functions and activation functions.
+We also introduce the concept of gradient descent and how it is utilised in the training of neural networks.

 ## Resources